RedHatProductSecurity/rapidast/docs/DEVELOPER-GUIDE.md

 ### Podman wrapper

-A podman scanner can instanciate a `PodmanWrapper` object.
+A podman scanner can instantiate a `PodmanWrapper` object.
 This provides functions to prepare the podman command, such as adding volumes, etc.

 Example: